Best lenses for the Panasonic Lumix GH7 in 2026: versatile glass for a high-end hybrid camera

 (Image credit: Gareth Bevan / Digital Camera World)

-The Panasonic Lumix GH7 is the latest and greatest release in Panasonic’s Lumix G camera range.
-This uses a smaller Micro Four Thirds sensor compared to the full frame sensors in the Lumix S range, but Lumix G cameras have been around for much longer and have built up a big fan base.
+The epic Panasonic Lumix GH7 launched in 2024 as the flagship camera Panasonic’s Lumix G range, tailored to the needs of professional videographers and content creators.
+As such, it uses a smaller Micro Four Thirds sensor compared to the full frame sensors in the Lumix S range, but Lumix G cameras have been around for much longer and have built up a huge fan base (me included).

 The Lumix GH7 is one of the best Panasonic cameras and perhaps the ultimate Panasonic hybrid model, combining professional video capabilities with the highest 25MP Micro Four Thirds resolution yet, and exceptional image stabilization.
 The big news with this camera was the introduction of on-sensor phase-detect autofocus to bring it up to speed – finally – with its hybrid mirrorless rivals.